- College of Osteopathic Medicine

 - First Year: Courses may be taken online or on-campus

-- Second Year: Laboratory and research courses must be taken on-campus
+- Second Year: On-campus laboratory courses may be required

 Applicants should have a college major or equivalent coursework as a foundation for the death scene investigation track.
 Recommended college majors include sociology or psychology.

 Applications are considered year-round on a space-available basis.
 Application materials are submitted through the OSU Graduate College.

 The master’s program curriculum offers a solid background in forensic sciences and specialized courses forensic psychology, advanced criminalistics, and law and expert analysis.

 - Satisfactory completion of 39 graduate credit hours